Valkierja/Valkierja/README.md

 # 👋 Hey!

-I'm a composer, game developer and a haker
+I'm a composer, game developer and a haker.
+Here is my personality tag

 ## 💬 Complex Life